|This is an unofficial version.

 (c) a pupil who is enrolled in grades 9 to 12 in Manitoba. (« élève »)

-"tuition fee", in respect of a university, means
+"tuition fee", in respect of a university or college, means

-(a) a fee set by the university's board as the tuition fee or fee for instruction in a program of study, excluding
+(a) a fee set by the board of the university or college as the tuition fee or fee for instruction in a program of study, excluding

 (i) courses provided under a third party contract, and